acumos/system-integration/docs/z2a/installation-guide.rst

 environments where a Kubernetes cluster is built and Acumos is installed from scratch on a single VM.

+Flow-1 VM Requirements
+^^^^^^^^^^^^^^^^^^^^^^

+At the time of this writing, the Operating System installed on the VM must be either RedHat/CentOS (v7 or greater, v8 recommended) or Ubuntu (18.04 or greater, 20.04 recommended).

+  NOTE: earlier versions of RedHat/CentOS (v6) or Ubuntu (16.04) may be sufficient to run the z2a installation, but they have not been tested.

+  NOTE: Version 0.8.1 of ``kind`` provides new cluster recovery capabilities. ``kind`` v0.8.1 requires that the VM used be Ubuntu 20.04 or Centos 8 to operate properly.

+Flow-1 VM Resource Sizing Recommendations
+  -  four (4) vCPU (minimum)
+  -  32GB of memory (minimum)
+  -  60GB disk space (minimum) (~100GB+ for MLWB and other plugins)
+  -  additional disk space for models (based on developer requirements)

+VM Distribution Recommendations
+  -  git (source code tool)

+    -  git is not installed by default by Linux distributions
+    -  git must be installed to allow for Acumos repository replication

+  -  jq (JSON processing tool)
+  -  yq (YAML processing tool)

 Flow-1 Components
 ^^^^^^^^^^^^^^^^^